AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 ### Unix Timestamp

-One of the available formats is the [Unix timestamp](https://en.wikipedia.org/wiki/Unix_time).
+One of the available input formats is the [Unix timestamp](https://en.wikipedia.org/wiki/Unix_time).

-For example, *January 15, 2018* is set as:
+For example, *January 15, 2018* is set as `1515974400000`.

-* `1515974400000`

-This sample code shows how to use dates in this format when you create a Gantt chart:
+The sample below shows how to use dates in this format when you create a Gantt chart:

 ```
 // create data